ideasincrypto/unifactory2024/docs/addNetwork.md

 },
 ```

-> In the end do not forget to verify `multicall` and `wrappedToken` contracts in the network explorer.
+> Make sure to verify `multicall` and `wrappedToken` contracts in the network explorer.
 If it's not verified yet.

 3. Add a network logo in the `src/assets/images/<chain symbol>.png` (**.png** or **.svg** formats).
 Import a new logo image in `src/assets/images/index.ts` in the same directory.